ryandeussing/jimhopper/_mindfulness-and-meditation/cultivating-mindfulness.md

 A message to those who will begin reading and find themselves thinking, "I can't see myself doing mindfulness meditation practices, so I might as well stop reading now and not bother coming back to this later":

-Simply reading this section (whether you try meditating or not) will introduce you to new, and potentially very transformative and healing ways of <u>thinking about</u>, <u>experiencing</u> and <u>responding to</u> your own emotional and other mental and brain processes.
+Simply reading this section (whether you try meditating or not) will introduce you to new, and potentially very transformative and healing ways of *thinking about*, *experiencing* and *responding to* your own emotional and other mental and brain processes.
 Just learning these concepts and perspectives (without ever meditating), has proved extremely helpful to many people, including those struggling with a great deal of emotional suffering.
 I can't guarantee that will happen for you, but I would like to encourage you to take the time, at some point, to find out for yourself.

 ## What Is Mindfulness?